Emblem of Uzbekistan

-The state emblem of Uzbekistan was formally adopted on July 2, 1992 by the newly establish Republic of Uzbekistan.
-It bears many similarities to the emblem of the previous Uzbek SSR, which Republic of Uzbekistan succeeded.
-Like other post-Soviet republics whose symbols do not predate the October Revolution, the current emblem retains some components of the Soviet one.
+The State Emblem of Uzbekistan was formally adopted on 2 July 1992 by the Government of Uzbekistan.
+It bears many similarities to the emblem of the former Uzbek Soviet Socialist Republic, which the Republic of Uzbekistan succeeded.
+Like many other post-Soviet republics whose symbols do not predate the October Revolution, the current emblem retains some components of the Soviet one.
 Prior to 1992, Uzbekistan had an emblem similar to all other Soviet Republics, with standard communist emblems and insignia.

-The coat of arms displays the natural wealth of the country.
-On the left there is a cotton plant, which has been immensely important to the country's industry and agriculture since the Soviet era as the Uzbek Soviet Socialist Republic was one of the main producers and supplies of cotton in the entirety of the USSR, thus it is often called the white gold symbolizing its sheer significance.
+The emblem displays the natural wealth of the country.
+On the left there is a cotton plant, which has been immensely important to the country's industry and agriculture since the Soviet era as the Uzbek SSR was one of the main producers and suppliers of cotton in the entirety of the USSR, thus it is often called the white gold symbolizing its sheer significance.
 To the right is a wreath of wheat ears, symbolizing the country's wealth and prosperity.
 Together, both cotton and wheat plants are intertwined with the ribbon of the state flag, which portrays the peace and consolation of different peoples and ethnic groups living within the republic.

 It is surmounted by the blue star of Rub El Hizb (۞) with white star and crescent inside, a symbol of Islam, which a majority of Uzbeks profess.

 In the center, a right-facing Huma (or Khumo) is displayed with outstretched wings.
 This legendary bird symbolizes peace, happiness and striving for freedom.
 Enclosed by the Huma's wings is a depiction of the rising sun over mountains, overlooking green pastures.
-Two rivers, the Amu Darya and Sir Darya, flow from the mountains and crepuscular rays emanate from the rising sun at the rear of the emblem.
+Two rivers, the Amu Darya and Syr Darya, flow from the mountains and crepuscular rays emanate from the rising sun at the rear of the emblem.

 The Khumo is perched on a banner at the base of the cotton and wheat borders which bears the national colors and the name of the country in Latin script (Oʻzbekiston).

 Karakalpakstan, an autonomous republic within Uzbekistan uses an emblem based on Uzbekistan's, but featuring the regional colors blue, gold, and green.
 It features only one river, the Amu Darya, along with a local monument at the background of the emblem, adjacent to the mountains.